K3rhos/Microsoft-Store-Apps-EXE-Downloader/README.md

 This tool allow you to download apps executable file from the [Microsoft Official Web Store](https://apps.microsoft.com/) without needing the Microsoft Store installed on your computer.

-It's really useful when you have a custom version of Windows (or LTSC versions) or if you just don't want to use the store to install your apps.
+It's really useful when you have a custom version of Windows (LTSC, tiny11, etc...) or if you just don't want to use the store to install your apps.

 # 📑 How to use ?